Swathysuriyababu12/DAY6/README.md

 # DAY6 OF BOOTCAMP(FULL STACK DEVELOPMENT).

-This repository consistes debugging of snipets(javascript)
+This repository consists debugging of snipets(javascript)